abl19/Sentimel-Analysis/README.md

 Sentiment Analysis is the process of determining whether a piece of writing is positive, negative, or neutral.
 According to my research, there are certain steps that I need to go through in this project.

-- Collection of the data: analysis of the information that has been collected.
+      -Collection of the data: analysis of the information that has been collected.
       -Tokenization: divide the data into chunks or slides -Cleaning the data: remove any type of special characters or punctuation.
       -Remove stop words:  In this step, I will remove any words that don’t add any value to the message.
 That includes articles or verbs that don’t add meaning to the feedback.
       -Vectorization process: at this point, all the data used is known by the user.
 Machines cannot understand words and characters.
 In this step, I will convert the text into numbers to be understood by the machine.
       -Classification: Determine positive or negative based on a list that checks words and adds punctuation to determine whether the message is positive or negative.

 The data suggested in this project are the dialogues of StarWars scripts.
 I will determine the following:
       -	The most active
       -	The most talkative
       -	Frequent words
       -	Positive or negative words in each episode

 *In this project, I am trying to follow the  https://spacy.io/usage/linguistic-features site